Kevin Huerter: Atlanta Hawks (2018–2022)

 Following his sophomore season at Maryland, Huerter declared his eligibility for the 2018 NBA draft without an agent.
 He was selected to participate in the NBA Draft Combine.
 After working out with the Los Angeles Lakers, Huerter opted to hire an agent and remain in the NBA draft, forgoing his final two years of college eligibility on May 30, 2018.

 On June 21, 2018, Huerter was selected with the nineteenth overall pick by the Atlanta Hawks in the 2018 NBA draft.
 On July 1, 2018, Huerter officially signed with the Hawks.

 On December 31, 2018, Huerter's first 20-point game came against the Indiana Pacers, during which he scored 22 points in a 116–108 loss.
 On January 11, 2019, Huerter scored a season-high 29 points against the Philadelphia 76ers in a 123–121 victory.
 At the end of the 2018–19 NBA season, Huerter was voted to the All-Rookie Second Team.

-In Game 7 of the Eastern Conference Semi-Finals against the Philadelphia 76ers, Huerter scored a playoff career-high 27 points, to lead the Hawks to their first Eastern Conference Finals appearance since 2015.
+In game 7 of the Eastern Conference Semi-Finals against the Philadelphia 76ers, Huerter scored a playoff career-high 27 points, to lead the Hawks to their first Eastern Conference Finals appearance since 2015.

 On October 18, 2021, Huerter signed a four-year, $65 million rookie contract extension with the Hawks.

-Sacramento Kings (2022–present)
+Sacramento Kings (2022–2025)

 On July 6, 2022, Huerter was traded to the Sacramento Kings in exchange for Maurice Harkless, Justin Holiday, and a future first-round pick.
 On October 19, Huerter made his Kings debut, recording 23 points, three rebounds and two assists in a 115–108 loss to the Portland Trail Blazers.

+On January 18, 2024, Huerter scored a career–high 31 points on 11–for–17 shooting in a 126–121 loss against the Indiana Pacers.
+On March 21, Huerter was diagnosed with a dislocated left shoulder and labral tear after suffering the injury in a game against the Memphis Grizzlies.
+On March 29, it was announced that he would undergo surgery to repair the injury, causing him to miss the remainder of the season as a result.

+Chicago Bulls (2025–present)

+On February 3, 2025, Huerter was traded to the Chicago Bulls in exchange for Zach LaVine and a 2028 second-round pick to the Sacramento Kings, in a deal also involving the San Antonio Spurs.